All Episodes

 What else do we got today?

-Democratic Senator says, of course, the Senate should consider ending the filibuster.
+Democratic senator says, of course, the Senate should consider ending the filibuster.

-That's now that's now happening.
+That's now happening.

-Even McCarthy said that Biden is putting America last and now has put China first.
+McCarthy said that Biden is putting America last and now has put China first.

-There's going to be long term implications here.
+There's going to be long-term implications here.

 One expert from the American Petroleum Institute says as many as a million jobs are going to be impacted just by the Keystone XL pipeline cancellation.

-It's, you know, they delay it first for 60 days, then it's over.
+They delay it first for 60 days, then it's over.

-The entire entire thing stopped because of him.
+The entire thing stopped because of him.

 So we'll have to wait and see.

-By the way, you may, as American taxpayers, foot the bill for San Francisco's homeless hotels.
+By the way, you may as American taxpayers foot the bill for San Francisco's homeless hotels.

-Well, that's going to be great.
+That's going to be great.

 Former Iranian hostage slammed Biden's Iran envoy pick.